benbalter/benbalter.github.com/_posts/2016-06-13-removing-a-feature-is-a-feature.md

 Features aren't what make a product great.
 Being the best at solving a particular problem does.
 Every time you remove a feature that doesn't support your product's core use case, you're adding an implicit feature that does.

 Your users use your product because [they're trying to solve a specific problem](https://strategyn.com/jobs-to-be-done/).
 It could be getting from point A to point B, finding their next romantic interest, or having some place to store their vacation photos.
 Whatever reason, they have a specific task in mind, and your product is simply the most effective tool to accomplish it, at least, that's the idea.
-That means that every feature that doesn't solve the problem they're trying to solve, isn't just product cruft, it actively stands in their way.
+That means that every feature that doesn't solve the problem they're trying to solve, isn't just product cruft, it's actively standing in their way.

 ### Features aren't free